PhilNel/infra-boardgame-assistant/README.md

 - [`go-boardgame-assistant`](https://github.com/PhilNel/go-boardgame-assistant) - Collection of Lambdas used to process the knowledge base and provide an API to the Board Game Assistant project.

-- [`infra-boardgame-assistant`](https://github.com/PhilNel/infra-boardgame-assistant) - Terraform configuration for deploying the infrastructure and managing Lambda permissions, S3 buckets, etc.
+- [`knowledge-boardgame-assistant`](https://github.com/PhilNel/knowledge-boardgame-assistant) - Collection of structured board game rules in markdown format that forms the knowledge base for this project.

 - [`pulumi-boardgame-assistant`](https://github.com/PhilNel/pulumi-boardgame-assistant) - Pulumi repository for adding references/citations used by by knowledge base.